 Geriatric Massage is a massage treatment specifically adapted for elderly people.
 It can be any kind of adapted massage modality, such as Swedish Massage, Shiatsu, Javanese Massage, or Thai Massage, just to give some examples.

-Geriatric Massage is generally applied very gently — deep tissue massages are basically out of the question — with little stretching, and without much friction on the skin.
+Massage for seniors (or elderly people) is generally applied very gently — deep tissue massages are basically out of the question — with little stretching, and without much friction on the skin.

-It’s applied to help stimulate blood and lymph circulation, reduce arthritic pains, increase balance, stimulate flexibility and range of motion, reduce feelings of anxiousness, depression and loneliness, and to promote a general sense of well-being.
+It’s carried out to help stimulate blood and lymph circulation, reduce arthritic pains, increase balance, stimulate flexibility and range of motion, reduce feelings of anxiousness, depression and loneliness, and to promote a general sense of well-being.

 Increasing the blood circulation is perhaps one of the most important goals of Geriatric Massage, which can prevent complications of diabetes, improve lymphatic flow to excrete toxic substances from the body, stimulate healing of injuries, improve memory, and increase warmth in the body.

-Certain precautions need to be taken though.
-Elderly people with broken bones, osteoporosis, inflamed, swollen or bruised areas, varicose veins, recent surgery, certain heart conditions or cancer, blood clots, and thin skin need to be approached and massaged carefully with taken into account the necessary precautions and contraindications.
+Attention to specific conditions of the elderly need to be taken into account though.
+For instance, elderly people with broken bones, osteoporosis, inflamed, swollen or bruised areas, varicose veins, recent surgery, certain heart conditions or cancer, blood clots, and thin skin need to be approached and massaged carefully, while observing the proper precautions and contraindications.